Pantyhose – Yay? or Nay?

 Kate does them classic, and Miranda (Kerr) edgy, so whatever your style M.O., you too, can pull off the sheer black hose look.
 These are the kind that will show when they get a run, so quality is important.

-Some of our tried and true sheer black hose are linked below…
+Some of my tried and true sheer black hose are linked below…

 A tan totally helps the white, pasty, veiny leg thing.
-But, we know, too much sun is dangerous.
-And, btw, the more senior one of us has noticed that her legs do not tan anymore – anyone else have that problem after turning 40?
-Well, an easy and pretty mess free solution is this tan towel combo pack…
+But, I know, too much sun is dangerous.
+And, btw, I’ve noticed that my legs do not tan anymore – anyone else have that problem after turning 40?
+Well, an easy and pretty mess-free solution is this tan towel combo pack…

-We love questions that turn into blog posts!
-Like we said, if one person is questioning it than many others are too.
+I love questions that turn into blog posts!
+Like I always say, if one person is questioning it then many others are too.
 So, what’s your question?
-We’ll write about it.
+I’ll write about it.
 It’s FREE advice, and in this case…it was like going to the vein doctor without a co-pay.